DIY Seasonal Word Blocks – Free SVG Templates

 Remove the transfer tape.

-Next, draw a cut line after each stencil to make it easier to cut individual signs later.
+Next, draw a cut line and use a shop saw to cut into individual signs.

 Marking a cut line between signs with with a t-square and a pencil.